Kouassi Kouamé Patrice

-Kouassi Kouamé Patrice (b.
-December 2, 1962 in Daloa) aka KKP, (baoulé first name), is an Ivorian lawyer and politician.
+Kouassi Kouamé Patrice (born December 2, 1962, in Daloa) aka KKP, (baoulé first name), is an Ivorian lawyer and politician.

 In December 2016, he became Deputy for Yamoussoukro Commune in the National Assembly of National Assembly of Ivory Coast.
 He became a member of the Yamoussoukro Municipal Council in October 2018 and deputy mayor in December 2018.

 Early life

 He earned a Baccalaureate on "Literature and Philosophy" at the Lycée Classique d’Abidjan in 1984.
 He attended the University of Benin to study law.
 He earned his Master of Law option on Judicial Careers, then the Certificate of Aptitude to the Profession of Lawyer (CAPA), at the Université Félix Houphouët-Boigny in 1993.

 Career

 He began his career in 1993 in the office of Maître René Bourgoin as a trainee lawyer, then in 1995 as associate lawyer.
 Two years later, he became a partner at Bourgoin & Kouassi and at Emeritus Law Firm.

 He served as treasurer of the Council of the Bar Association, member of the board of directors of CARPA, Vice-President of the Sports and Cultural Association of the Bar, then representative of the Bar of Ivory Coast at the Central Commission of the Independent Electoral Commission (CEI) from 2005 to 2011.